Edinburgh named one of the world's most serious 'overtourism hotspots'

 Its research stated: "Tourism has to be good for tourists and residents alike, and its growth must be organised and well planned."

-Edinburgh has been named an overtourism hotspot just days after an official report commissioned for its tourism industry warned that the city was running the risk of a "backlash" from residents if it did not take "concerted action" over the growth and impact of the industry.
+Edinburgh has been named an overtourism hotspot in the wake of an official report commissioned for its tourism industry warned that the city was running the risk of a "backlash" from residents if it did not take "concerted action" over the growth and impact of the industry.

-Research for the Edinburgh Tourism Action Group said "collective intervention" was needed to preserve the fabric and look of historic areas, as well as protect the quality of life for local residents.
+The findings in the research are believed to have inspired a new policy on tourism agreed by the city council, which states: "The quality of life for residents and the attractiveness of Edinburgh as a destination are inextricably linked.
+The one cannot suffer at the expense of the other."

-A new campaign to "defend" Edinburgh against over-tourism, property developers and the "festivalisation" of the city - which has threatened to stage protests and "non-violent direct actions" over the impact of the industry - was also cited in the CNN Travel report.
+A campaign launched earlier this year to "defend" Edinburgh against over-tourism, property developers and the "festivalisation" of the city - which has threatened to stage protests and "non-violent direct actions" over the impact of the industry - was also cited in the CNN Travel report.

 It states: "We first hear about these places when we're kids.
 Famous destinations full of wondrous architecture, spectacular scenery or ancient mysteries that fire our imaginations and fill us with yearning.
 We dream, we grow, we save up all our money and one day we finally get to visit -- only to discover that everyone else is visiting at the same time